Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## Hardware requirements

-The  `mBrainAligner`  package requires only a standard computer with enough RAM to support the operations defined by a user.
+`mBrainAligner` can works on standard PC, the required RAM capacity depends on the size of the image to be processed.
 For optimal performance, we recommend a computer with the following specs:

 RAM: 32+ GB
 CPU: 10+ cores, 2.30+ GHz/core